mariusdgm/rl-envs-forge/rl_envs_forge/envs/labyrinth/maze/README.md

 The `Room` class allows for the implementation of different room types.
 Currently, the following room types are available:

-- **Rectangular Room**: A basic rectangular room.
+- **Rectangle Room**: A basic rectangular room.
 - **Oval Room**: A basic oval room.
+- **Donut Room**: A donut shaped room, built with an outer and an inner shape.
+These can be either rectangular or oval
+- **T Shape Room**: A T shaped room.
+- **L Shape Room**: An L shaped room.
+- **Triangle Room**: A triangle shaped room.

-To add new room types, simply create a new class that inherits from the `Room` class and implements the necessary methods.
+To add new room types, simply create a new class that inherits from the `Room` class and implements the necessary methods, and create a build method in the room factory class (and also add this room shape in the allowed shapes).

 ## CorridorBuilder